nathanhornby/hashid_field/README.md

 ## Installation and usage

-1. Upload the `/hashids` folder to your Symphony `/extensions` folder
+1. Upload the `/hash_field` folder to your Symphony `/extensions` folder
-2. Enable it by selecting "Hashids" in the list, choose Enable from the with-selected menu, then click Apply
+2. Enable it by selecting "Hash Field" in the list, choose Enable from the with-selected menu, then click Apply
 3. Add to any section where you need a hash!